idio/wiki2vec/README.md

 Within the release of [Word2Vec](http://code.google.com/p/word2vec/) the Google team released vectors for freebase entities trained on the Wikipedia.
 These vectors are useful for a variety of tasks.

-This Tool will allow you to do generate those vectors.
+This Tool will allow you to generate those vectors.
 Instead of `mids` entities will be addressed via `DbpediaIds` which correspond to wikipedia article's titles.
+Vectors are generated for (i) words appearing inside wikipedia (ii0 vectors for topics i.e: `dbpedia/Barack_Obama`.

 ## Quick usage: